 A refrigerating appliance is an insulated cabinet with one or more compartments that are controlled at specific temperatures and which are cooled naturally or forced.
 Typical examples include household fridges, freezers and combi-appliances, wine storage units and mini-bars.

 The EU energy labels for household fridges and freezers use, as of 1 March 2021, a scale from A (most efficient) to G (least efficient).
 The labels provide information on the product’s

 - energy consumption

-- whether or not the appliance has a freezer compartment
+- whether or not it has a freezer compartment

-Rules on ecodesign for refrigerating appliances are mandatory for all manufacturers and suppliers wishing to sell their products in the EU.
+Rules on ecodesign for refrigerating appliances are mandatory for all manufacturers and importers wishing to sell their products in the EU.

 By switching to more energy efficient refrigerating appliances, you can save up to €200 over the lifetime of an average product.
 More efficient refrigerating appliances will also allow Europe to save up to 9.6 TWh of electricity per year by 2030.
 This is close to the annual household electricity consumption of Lithuania, and will prevent around 3.1 million tonnes of CO2 from being emitted every year.